Doing SCA rapier in Japanese

-Recently a friend presented me with one of those steel ribbed kung fu fans, with the idea I might be able to fight with it.
+Then a friend presented me with a steel ribbed kung fu fan, with the idea I might be able to fight with it.
 I duly showed it to the two more senior marshals I usually practice with, they made some comments and agreed I could experiment with it.

 In its original condition, the fan only had fabric covering the ribs on one side.
 Said fabric appeared to be some durable but light synthetic and was decorated by a garishly printed, decidedly Chinese looking dragon.
 It also made an astonishing amount of noise when snapped open or shut.
 Elephants donít fart this loudly.